nspope/coaldecoder/README.md

 )
 ```

 Next we need to estimate a precision matrix for the rates from the bootstrap replicates.
-This is needed to inform the model about the variance of the rates.
+This is necessary to provide the model with information about the expected variance of the rates.
 In general, if there are a lot of rate statistics (e.g. many populations/epochs) then an enormous number of bootstrap replicates will be needed to get a full-rank precision matrix with low error.
-So, instead we'll calculate an full-rank approximation.
-The simplest approximation is a diagonal precision matrix, but this ignores dependence between rate statistics.
+So, we'll calculate a full-rank approximation instead.
+The simplest full-rank approximation is a diagonal precision matrix, but this ignores dependence between rates within/across epochs.
 A better approach is to calculate a shrinkage estimator, for example:
 ```r
 prec_mat <- matrix(0, length(rates$y), length(rates$y))
 nonzeros <- as.vector(rates$y > 0)
 prec_mat[nonzeros,nonzeros] <- corpcor::invcov.shrink(t(rates$y_boot[nonzeros,]))
 ```
 Some of the rates are 0 by design, so these have nil precision.

 Then we need to set up the model, which requires an array of demographic parameters with dimensions `(# populations, # populations, # epochs)` and the durations of the epochs in generations.
 The parameterization used is identical to that of `msprime`.
 ```r